Taliban Victorious in Afghanistan; U.S. Evacuates 122,000

 By this time, there were tensions between U.S. forces and the Afghanis overnight raids as well prisoners.
 The U.S. government and the Afghani government reached Agreements in March and April 2012 that addressed both issues.
 In May 2014, an agreement was reached that specified that the U.S. and NATO would continue to support the Afghan government after combat troops left in 2014.
 In late September 2014, Ashraf Ghani was inaugurated as the new President.
 He signed the Bilateral Security Agreement that President Karzai had not been willing to sign.
 Under its terms, the U.S. and NATO formally ended their combat mission in Afghanistan on December 28, 2014, but retained a reduced force of approximately 13,000 troops to support and train Afghan troops.

 The Trump administration in February 2020 negotiated a withdrawal agreement with the Taliban that excluded the Afghan government; under the terms of the agreement, the Afghan government was forced to free 5,000 imprisoned Taliban soldiers and set a date certain of May 1, 2021, for the final withdrawal.
 In addition, part of the agreement that Secretary of State Mike Pompeo negotiated called for the Taliban to break all ties with Al Qaeda.
+The Trump administration kept to the pact, reducing U.S. troop levels from about 13,000 to 2,500, even though the Taliban continued to attack Afghan government forces and welcomed al-Qaeda terrorists into the Taliban leadership.

 When President Joe Biden became President, he halted the withdrawal temporarily, and after a review, set a new date: September 2021 for the complete withdrawal.